data-apis/array-api/spec/design_topics/static_typing.md

 Good support for static typing both in array libraries and array-consuming code is desirable.
-Therefore the exact type or set of types for each parameter, keyword and return value is specified for functions and methods - see :ref:`function-and-method-signatures`.
+Therefore the exact type or set of types for each parameter, keyword and return value is specified for functions and methods - see {ref}`function-and-method-signatures`.
 That section specifies arrays simply as `array`; what that means is dealt with in this section.

 Introducing type annotations in libraries became more relevant only when